 Bacterial agents include group B streptococci Neonatal Listeriosis Neonatal listeriosis is acquired transplacentally or during or after delivery.
 Symptoms are those of sepsis.
 Diagnosis is by culture or polymerase chain reaction testing of mother and infant... read more , enteric gram-negative organisms (primarily Escherichia coli Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
-Certain strains cause diarrhea, and all can cause infection when they invade... read more ), Listeria monocytogenes Listeriosis Listeriosis is bacteremia, meningitis, cerebritis, dermatitis, an oculoglandular syndrome, intrauterine and neonatal infections, or rarely endocarditis caused by Listeria species.
-Symptoms vary... read more , gonococci Gonorrhea Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
-It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent discharge... read more , and chlamydiae Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
+Certain strains cause diarrhea, and all can cause infection when... read more ), Listeria monocytogenes Listeriosis Listeriosis is bacteremia, meningitis, cerebritis, dermatitis, an oculoglandular syndrome, intrauterine and neonatal infections, or rarely endocarditis caused by Listeria species.
+Symptoms... read more , gonococci Gonorrhea Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
+It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more , and chlamydiae Chlamydia and Mycoplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis (that are not due to gonorrhea) are caused predominantly by chlamydiae and less frequently by mycoplasmas.
 Chlamydiae... read more .

 In utero infection, which can occur any time before birth, results from overt or subclinical maternal infection.
 Consequences depend on the agent and timing of infection in gestation and include spontaneous abortion Congenital Syphilis Congenital syphilis is a multisystem infection caused by Treponema pallidum and transmitted to the fetus via the placenta.
-Early signs are characteristic skin lesions, lymphadenopathy, hepatosplenomegaly... read more , intrauterine growth restriction, premature birth Preterm Labor Labor (contractions resulting in cervical change) that begins before 37 weeks gestation is considered preterm.
-Risk factors include prelabor rupture of membranes, uterine abnormalities, infection... read more , stillbirth Stillbirth Stillbirth is delivery of a dead fetus at > 20 weeks gestation.
-Maternal and fetal testing is done to determine the cause.
-Management is as for routine care after live delivery.
-Stillbirth,... read more , congenital malformation (eg, rubella Congenital Rubella Congenital rubella is a viral infection acquired from the mother during pregnancy.
+Early signs are characteristic skin lesions, lymphadenopathy... read more , intrauterine growth restriction, premature birth Preterm Labor Labor (contractions resulting in cervical change) that begins before 37 weeks gestation is considered preterm.
+Risk factors include prelabor rupture of membranes, uterine abnormalities, infection... read more , stillbirth Stillbirth Stillbirth is fetal death (fetal demise) at ≥ 20 weeks gestation (> 28 weeks in some definitions).
+Management is delivery and postpartum care.
+Maternal and fetal testing is done to determine... read more , congenital malformation (eg, rubella Congenital Rubella Congenital rubella is a viral infection acquired from the mother during pregnancy.
 Signs are multiple congenital anomalies that can result in fetal death.
 Diagnosis is by serology and viral... read more ), and symptomatic (eg, CMV Congenital and Perinatal Cytomegalovirus Infection (CMV) Cytomegalovirus infection may be acquired prenatally or perinatally and is the most common congenital viral infection.
 Signs at birth, if present, are intrauterine growth restriction, prematurity... read more , toxoplasmosis Congenital Toxoplasmosis Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
 Manifestations, if present, are prematurity, intrauterine growth restriction, jaundice, hepatosplenomegaly... read more , syphilis Congenital Syphilis Congenital syphilis is a multisystem infection caused by Treponema pallidum and transmitted to the fetus via the placenta.
-Early signs are characteristic skin lesions, lymphadenopathy, hepatosplenomegaly... read more ) or asymptomatic (eg, CMV) neonatal infection.
+Early signs are characteristic skin lesions, lymphadenopathy... read more ) or asymptomatic (eg, CMV) neonatal infection.

 Neonatal infections with herpes simplex viruses, HIV, hepatitis B, group B streptococci, enteric gram-negative organisms (primarily Escherichia coli), Listeria monocytogenes, gonococci, and chlamydiae usually occur from passage through an infected birth canal.
 Sometimes ascending infection can occur if delivery is delayed after rupture of membranes.

 Risk of contracting intrapartum and postpartum infection is inversely proportional to gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Gestational age is loosely defined as the number... read more .
-Neonates are immunologically immature, with decreased polymorphonuclear leukocyte, monocyte, and cell-mediated immune function; premature infants Premature Infants An infant born before 37 weeks gestation is considered premature.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing read more are particularly so (see also Neonatal immunologic function Neonatal immunologic function The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
-Also see Perinatal Problems.
+Neonatal gestational age is usually defined... read more .
+Neonates are immunologically immature, with decreased polymorphonuclear leukocyte, monocyte, and cell-mediated immune function; premature infants Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more are particularly so ( see also Neonatal Immunologic Function Neonatal Immunologic Function The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
+See also Perinatal Problems.
 (See also Liver Structure and Function and Neonatal... read more ).